Kei Akagi © Shizuo Ouhashi. Photo courtesy Kei Akagi

 Played from: March 1989 – November 1990

-Official albums and DVDs featured on: Dingo, Live Around The World, The Complete Miles Davis At Montreux, Miles in Paris (DVD), Live At Montreux – Highlights 1973-1991 (DVD), The Definitive Miles Davis at Montreux (DVD).
+Official albums and DVDs featured on: Dingo, Live Around The World, The Complete Miles Davis At Montreux, Miles in Paris (DVD), Live At Montreux – Highlights 1973-1991 (DVD), The Definitive Miles Davis at Montreux (DVD), Perfect Way: The Miles Davis Anthology – The Warner Bros.
+Years, Miles Davis 1986-1991: The Warner Years, The Last Word.

 Tracks worth checking out: “Mr Pastorius” (live), “Tutu,” (live), “Hannibal,” (live), “Amandla,” (live) “Don’t Stop Me Now” (live).